codatio/codat-docs/docs/integrations/accounting/sage-intacct/accounting-sage-intacct-setup.md

 We recommend that you test your integration before sending Link URLs to customers.
 You'll need your own Sage Intacct account to do this.

-:::Caution Sage Intacct trial companies
+:::caution Sage Intacct trial companies

 You will not be able to link a Sage Intacct trial company.
 Sage Intacct trial companies do not support the Webservices API, which is needed to link and sync data via Codat.
 :::

-:::Note Full admin privileges
+:::note Full admin privileges

 **Prerequisites:** You must have Full admin privileges in Sage Intacct, and user role permissions.
 :::